CtrlK

 Specificity

-The description uses vague language like 'manage data, records, and automate workflows' without specifying concrete actions.
-It doesn't explain what kind of data, what records, or what workflows — these are generic terms that could apply to almost any integration.
+The description uses vague language like 'manage data, records, and automate workflows' without listing any concrete actions.
+It doesn't specify what kinds of data, what records, or what workflows — these are generic terms that could apply to almost any integration.

 1 / 3